 An introductory survey course covering principal musical styles and literature.
 Students will have reading assignments as well as music listening assignments and an individual music project.
+MUSC 101M is equivalent to this course.
 (500902)

 MUSC 2010 - INTRODUCTION TO ROCK MUSIC (3/0/3)